tgstation/tgstation/.github/guides/STYLE.md

 As usual, exceptions exist--for instance, accessing a global like a subsystem within a macro is generally acceptable.

-### ...but if you must be hygienic, try to restrict the scope.
+### ...but if you must be unhygienic, try to restrict the scope.

 This guideline can make some code look extremely noisy if you are writing a large proc, or using the macro a large amount of times.